Cambodia Itinerary: The best route through Cambodia in just 2 weeks

 The best things to do in Siem Reap

-Recommended days to spend in Siem Reap: 4 days (book the 3-day Angkor Wat Pass)
+Recommended days to spend in Siem Reap: four days (book the three-day Angkor Wat Pass)

-Day 8-13 on the route through Cambodia: Koh Rong (Samloem)
+Day 8-13 on Cambodia itinerary leads you to Koh Rong (Samloem)

 The best things to do on Koh Rong:

-Day 14 on the route through Cambodia: Kampot
+Day 14 on the route through Cambodia is Kampot

 This is an additional stop when travelling the country.
 Some travellers decide to go back to Phnom Penh after their adventure in the South to continue their travels to other destinations in South East Asia.
-Others are flying out to Bangkok from Sihanoukville.
-But if you simply cannot get enough of Cambodia and got some time left, Kampot is the next stop on your itinerary.
+Others are flying out to Bangkok or other destinations from Sihanoukville.
+But if you simply cannot get enough of Cambodia and got some time left, Kampot is the next stop on your itinerary through Cambodia.

 Kampot is a rural area in the South of the country where you can learn more about the life of the locals and their everyday life.
 It is mainly known for its pepper farm and laid-back lifestyle.
 As it is as well located on the coast, you can enjoy some quiet time while getting to know the history behind the pepper farms for the locals.